qer24/rogue-simple-remake/README.md

 - Faithful 1:1 room placement inspired by the original Rogue
 - Kruskal's Algorithm for hallway placement
 - A* Pathfinding for connecting rooms
+- Player line of sight effect using Brasenham's line algorithm.
 - Minimalist roguelike gameplay
+- Unit tests checking various elements of the game.

 # Release
 You can download the precompiled executable in Releases, click [here](https://github.com/qer24/rogue-simple-remake/releases/latest) for the latest one.